Di-as-po-ra

 Kimberly Juanita Brown

-is the inaugural director of the Institute for Black Intellectual and Cultural Life at Dartmouth College, where she is also an associate professor in the Department of English and Creative Writing.
+is the inaugural director of the Institute for Black Intellectual and Cultural Life at Dartmouth College.
 She is an interdisciplinary scholar working at the intersection of contemporary literatures of the Black diaspora and visual culture studies.
-She is the author of The Repeating Body: Slavery's Visual Resonance in the Contemporary (Duke University Press, 2015), and Mortevivum: Photography and the Politics of the Visual (MIT Press, 2024).
-Brown’s third book, Black Elegies is forthcoming in early 2025 (MIT Press, 2025).
-Black Elegies concerns the art of mourning in contemporary cultural productions.
+She is the author of The Repeating Body: Slavery’s Visual Resonance in the Contemporary (Duke University Press, 2015), Mortevivum: Photography and the Politics of the Visual (MIT Press, 2024), and Black Elegies: Meditations on the Art of Mourning, (MIT Press, 2025).
+Mortevivum is a co-winner of the Photography Network book prize.
+She is the founder and convener of the Dark Room: Race and Visual Culture Studies Seminar.
+The Dark Room is a working group of women of color scholars, artists, and curators whose work examines critical race theory and visual culture studies.
+Brown is an associate professor in the Department of English and Creative Writing at Dartmouth.

-About the Program Coordinator
+About the Associate Director

 Jénee A. Potts

-is the Program Coordinator for the Institute for Black Intellectual and Cultural Life.
+is the Assistant Director for the Institute for Black Intellectual and Cultural Life.
 Prior to her arrival to Dartmouth in January 2024, she worked as an account manager and marketing coordinator for a small public relations company based in Los Angeles where most of her clients were Black business owners.
 In undergrad, she was also active in her community.
 She assisted with admissions-related events that targeted incoming Black students and was the marketing coordinator for her Black student union for a couple of years.

 As she expands her reach across Dartmouth’s campus learning from those before her, she looks forward to helping the Institute continue to connect with the Dartmouth community and beyond.